 Treatment For Teeth Grinding

 There are a number of treatment options for people affected by bruxism.
+Dr. Cobb will conduct a thorough orofacial pain and bite analysis to diagnose the root cause of your teeth grinding.
 One of the first steps in teeth grinding treatment is to stop the patient from grinding or clenching the teeth.
-In most cases, Dr. Cobb uses a mouth guard or night guard to stop teeth grinding.
-The next step is to correct the source of the problem, be it malocclusion, environmental factors, or a temporomandibular disorder (TMD), commonly referred to as TMJ.
+In most cases, Dr. Cobb uses a mouthguard or night guard to stop teeth grinding.
+The next step is to correct the source of the problem, be it malocclusion, environmental factors, or a temporomandibular disorder, commonly referred to as TMJ.
 Finally, Dr. Cobb will repair any damage that has occurred as a result of teeth grinding.

 - Bite Alignment Therapy – Dr. Cobb provides a broad range of services to correct the causes of teeth grinding.
 Improper alignment of teeth (malocclusion) is one cause for teeth grinding.
 The alignment of teeth can be corrected using invisible braces such as Smart Moves.
 Dr. Cobb may also use dental crowns, porcelain veneers or dental implants.